 Have a consistent snacking schedule: Set a routine for snacking that aligns with regular mealtimes.
 Predictable eating patterns can foster better meal habits.

 Be a role model: You’re your child’s first teacher.
 You can model healthy snacking habits by choosing nutrient-rich options and enjoying them together.

 Be patient: Introducing new snacks can be met with curiosity or resistance.
 It can go either way.
 So just be patient, expose and encourage exploration.
 It’s all part of your child’s culinary adventure!

 How do I handle messes during snack time?

 Messes are part of the fun and essential for feeding development and avoidance of fussy eating!
 Lay down a washable mat or use a high chair with a detachable tray for easy cleaning.
 Keep damp cloths handy for quick clean-ups.

 How can I handle my toddler’s preference for unhealthy snacks?

 It’s natural for toddlers to be drawn to sweets and treats.
 Balance is key.
-Introduce healthier versions of their favorites, like sugar-free biscuits from the Little Bellies biscuits range or yogurt parfaits with fresh fruit.
+Introduce healthier versions of their favourites, like sugar-free biscuits from the Little Bellies biscuits range or yogurt parfaits with fresh fruit.